Journey Music for Psychedelic Playlists: William Tyler — Time Indefinite (2025)

 Playlist placement:

 Below are my reflections on how each piece from Time Indefinite aligns with the Copenhagen Music Program (CMP) and Grof’s Basic Perinatal Matrices (BPM) frameworks.
-The CMP follows an Ascent → Peak → Descent → Landing flow, mirroring the natural rhythm of a psychedelic experience.
-BPM is a map for emotional and physiological states, from the safety and openness of BPM I through the challenges and breakthroughs of BPM II–III, to the grounded renewal of BPM IV.
+The CMP follows an Ascent → Peak → Descent → Landing flow, while BPM maps the inner terrain moving beneath that arc.

 [see previous article on CMP and BPMs]